Q: Why do they say not to run both wood and oil in the same flue?

 the code spec.
 Should the Great State of Maine enact legislation allowing people who have been burning their trash in open firepits in the middle of

-their living room floors since before February 2, 1998 to continue to do so, I would still advise against it.
+their living room floors since before February 2, 1998 to continue to do so, we would still advise against it.

 Note: Each Code Authority chooses the standards that regulate appliance and chimney installation and usage in their jurisdiction, and may modify